drexperiments/Demolition-Engine/README.md

 - Bonus Content????
 - More Options in Settings
 - More Modchart Options
-- Lots of other shit
+- Lots of other ----

 # HOW TO COMPILE!
-## Copy this shit into cmd/powershell
+## Copy this ---- into cmd/powersheck

 ```
 haxelib install lime